 The number of students that can be admitted to the program each year is restricted due to the limited availability of clinical sites.
 All applicants are considered for admission by the date in which they complete all petitioning prerequisites and file a petition online to be placed on the waiting list.

-To be eligible to petition to the Practical Nursing program, the student must have:
+To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

 - Reading: Appropriate score on reading placement test (COMPASS, ACT, or SAT) or completion of college prepatatory reading (CPE 0200) with a grade of C or higher, or ENG 0800 with an A, or ENG 0850 with a grade of C or higher).
 Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.

 Upon completion of the program, the graduate may apply to the Ohio Board of Nursing to take the NCLEX-PN Examination.
 Candidates for licensure in Ohio must obtain a criminal background check and disclose information related to any prior felony or misdemeanor, any crime involving gross immorality or moral turpitude, any violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.

 Prior to entering the first clinical nursing course (LPN 1101), students must have current professional cardiopulmonary resuscitation (CPR) provider status and must also have current state-tested nurse aide credentials and/or have satisfactorily completed MST 1181 or its equivalent within the past two years.
 Please contact your nursing advisor for further information about these requirements.

 Practical Nursing students must also meet health and criminal background check requirements and have health insurance before they enter the first clinical nursing course.
 Drug screening will also be required prior to clinical placement in some clinical agencies.
 Specific information will be presented at orientation after acceptance into the Practical Nursing program.